Rudis1261/NahMean/README.md

 - I see what you did there
 - What, what?
 - Da, fuck is this?
+- What the hell, is all this shit?

 ### General
 - You know it son (Aggreeing with someone's point of view)